-No Fuss French Toast
+No Fuss Basic French Toast

 There is a lot of fancy in the food blog world (and on the Internet in general).
 If you’ve ever done a search on a site like Pinterest, you’ll know what I mean.
+But good food can also be simple, like this Basic French Toast Recipe.
+I call it my NO FUSS version of the classic breakfast dish.

-Where do people get time for all the fancy?
+After all, where do people get time for all the fancy?
 It’s cool to look at a work of art, but then when you try to recreate said work of art you most of the time end up with massive failures (speaking from personal experience).

 1) If your bread isn’t stale, toasted it in a 300 degree oven for 5-6 minutes to dry it out.
 You don’t want it actually toasted, just dry.